PleiadesBUW/PleiadesUserDocumentation/jupyter/jupyter-kernels.md

 6. To not further mess with your kernel you should deactivate the corresponding virtual environment: `deactivate`

 Comments on some of these steps are provided further above in the [corresponding section](#jupyterhub:-virtual-environments-with-pip-for-custom-ipython-kernels-(with-python-3.10.4)).
-Afterwards, follow these steps (comments on some steps further below):
+Afterwards, follow these steps (we will use an IPython kernel based on Python 3.9.5 as an example):

 1. Go to the location of your kernel (usually something like `~/.local/share/jupyter/kernels/NameOfKernelALPHANUMERICAL`)
-2. Change the `kernel.json` from something like this:
+2. Change the argument vector (`argv`) in `kernel.json` from something like this:
 ```
 {
  "argv": [